LZ1AQ / pa0nhc wide band loop

 loop self inductance of 1.6 uH in series with it.
 If such a lowZ loaded loop is located in a magnetic H-field of constant strength, it generates a constant RF current for all wavelengths larger than 10 loop circumferences.

 This loop is in its near field

-E-field noises sourced from within its near-field, will be capacitive coupled.
-They are high impedance of nature.
+E-field noises sourced from within its near-field (radius Lambda / 6), will be capacitive coupled.
+They are by nature of high impedance.
 And will cause weak noise currents into the loop.
 These weak currents will cause across both lowZ amplifier inputs very weak voltages (U=IxR).
 Due to the small loop dimensions, these noise voltages will have at both loop connections (nearly) equal amplitude and phase.
 As the amplifier has a balanced input and output, these noises will further be attenuated, resulting in a nearly pure H-field antenna.

 The influence of the loop self